-WHOIS PHYSICALLY INACTIVE AND WHY?
+WHO IS PHYSICALLY INACTIVE AND WHY?

-The Chief Medical Officers of England, Northern Ireland, Scotland and Wales recommend 150 minutes moderate physical activity each week in bouts of 10 minutes or more, or 75 minutes vigorous activity (see Figure 5 on page 45).
+The Chief Medical Officers in England, Northern Ireland, Scotland and Wales recommend 150 minutes moderate physical activity each week or 75 minutes vigorous activity (see Figure 5 on page 43).
 While this benchmark can be discouraging for people trying to get fit, it provides a useful measure of the UK's health.